Oh no! So you just hit the delete button on your Android phone and accidentally sent some precious photos or videos to the Trash.

 How to access the Trash on Android?
 There isn’t such Recycle Bin or Trash function on most Android phones.
 When you select your pictures and tap the delete icon, your pictures are deleted and they can’t be restored unless you have backups.

 But does that mean you have to lose the files forever?
 No, there is still a chance to get them back.
-That’s why we write this article.
+That’s why we are writing this article.

-We are going to show you three different ways to recover deleted pictures from an Android phone: via backups, use an Android photo recovery software, or send your device for recovery services.
+We are going to show you three different ways to recover deleted pictures from an Android phone: via backups, using an Android photo recovery software, or sending your device for recovery services.

 Precautions and Tips